All the clear explanations, helpful tips, and essential links you need to complete a new character quickly and stress free.

 Passive Perception, also known as Passive Wisdom, affects your character's ability to take in what's happening around them without active observation.
 In essence, how much you can pick up on from just the corners of your eyes and subtle auditory/tactile clues.

-Your DM may ask you to make a Passive Perception check to see if you notice the arrant baseball headed straight for your head or the tiny draft leaking out from the secret passageway hidden behind the fireplace.
+Your DM may use your Passive Perception to see if you notice the arrant baseball headed straight for your head or the tiny draft leaking out from the secret passageway hidden behind the fireplace.

 Calculating your Passive Perception starts with the number 10.